Contract Creation & Templates

 How to Create a Written Agreement: Key Elements, Tips & Free Template

-In contrast to oral agreement — during which often later Statement versus statement stands — does a written contract offer significantly more security.
-All parties can review the agreements made at any time, and in the event of a dispute, the document serves as important proof.
-In this introduction For entrepreneurs, we explain why written agreements are so important, what exactly they mean and what content should not be missing from them.
-We also provide practical tips on how to draw up a legally secure written agreement.
+Unlike an oral agreement — where it often comes down to one person's word against another's later on — a written contract offers significantly more security.
+All parties can review what was agreed at any time, and in the event of a dispute the document serves as important proof.
+In this introduction for business owners, we explain why written agreements matter, what exactly they are, and which contents should never be missing.
+We also share practical tips for drawing up a legally secure written agreement.

 What is a written agreement?